-Google announces a "Made for Google" program for certified accessories
+Google puts up 'Made for Google' partner page with a few more details

-Earlier this week, we brought you news about a rumored “Made for Google” program.
+Original: Earlier this week, we brought you news about a rumored “Made for Google” program.
 The few details we had pointed to a program where Google would certify third-party accessories much in the same way that Apple does with its MFi program.
 During its Pixel event today, Google went ahead and made it official.

 The program will start with 25 partners.
 The certified accessories span everything from cases to wall adapters, USB cables, and earbuds.
 Many of these accessories are already sold on the Google Store alongside the brand new Pixel 2 and Pixel 2 XL, Pixelbook, and Google Home Mini and Max.

-Note: Update: A new “Made for Google” page has made its way to the Google Store.
-The page further highlights some of Google’s partners, and clicking on some of the options in the list will bring you to these brands’ websites where you can check out some of the official Made for Google accessories.